p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

     [user@server]$ sudo mkdir /var/www/example.com

-And we create a user and give them access:
+Then give your user access to that directory.
+This is so that you can install the WordPress site, later you will change ownership of that directory to www-data so Apache can access it.

 .. code-block:: console

-    [user@server]$ sudo adduser wp_example
-    [user@server]$ sudo adduser wp_example www-data
-    [user@server]$ sudo chown -R wp_example:www-data /var/www/example.com/
+    [user@server]$ sudo chown -R $USER /var/www/example.com/

-The reason we add the users to the www-data group is to allow Ubuntu to properly manage WordPress updates and images.

 Add SSH Access
 ~~~~~~~~~~~~~~